vertec-io/pl3xus/docs/core/guides/connection-management.md

 ### Automatic Cleanup

-When a client disconnects, eventwork_sync automatically:
+When a client disconnects, pl3xus_sync automatically:
 - Removes all subscriptions for that connection
 - Cancels pending mutations from that connection
 - Releases any exclusive control held by that connection